Stay in the know!

 Crop/Livestock Type: Broccoli, Lettuce, Strawberry

 Soilborne pathogens and root-feeding nematodes can severely limit yields in organic specialty crops.
-Anaerobic soil disinfestation (ASD) is a natural, NOP-compliant pest/disease control method that can suppress soilborne pathogens by saturating soil with water and inducing an oxygen-free environment prior to seeding.
-This study analyzes the soil health impacts and efficacy of ASD in managing key soilborne pests and pathogens in organic vegetable and strawberry production systems in Florida and Pennsylvania.
+Anaerobic soil disinfestation (ASD), which saturates soil with water and induces an oxygen-free environment prior to seeding is a natural pest/disease control method that can suppress soilborne pathogens.
+This study analyzed the efficacy of ASD in managing key soilborne pathogens in organic vegetable and strawberry production systems.

 Contact: Francesco Di Gioia, Pennsylvania State University